 After all, our nation has always paid its way.
 The people of Wales have given their young people to industry, their lives to the army, their talents to the British economy.
 We believe that Wales should not be denied her potential and that it is in the interests of all who live in Wales to live in a country that has the self-respect to run its own affairs and control its resources.

 We’ve drawn up a detailed manifesto, available on our website, for anyone to download.
 It’s a realistic and ambitious programme for the next Welsh government.
 Our experienced team is ready to transform our country with a plan to protect people and frontline services in these difficult times, to create good jobs in our communities, to create excellent schools and hospitals for the next decade.

 For example, Plaid is going to facilitate investment of up to £500 million in building new schools, hospitals and roads, without using PFI.
 We’re going to ensure that we halve illiteracy rates within the next five years, and that we virtually eradicate the problem by 2020.

 We’ll renegotiate GP contracts, and invest in a world-class system of cancer care and treatment.
 We’re going to roll out high-speed broadband, and put in place a modern wireless and mobile signal network across Wales.

 In short, Plaid has the vision, the ideas, and the energy to make the next decade one of change.
 A decade of delivery.
 We’re not scared of hard work.
 We know the next few years will be tough – but Plaid knows that we’re ready to lead.

 We’re ready to change Wales for the better.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.